On Markowitz's pseudodistance for conformal manifolds: Conformally flat manifolds

 In what follows, a \emph{projective manifold} is a manifold $P$ endowed with a projective class $[\nabla]$ of affine connections.
-These manifolds are equipped with a Kobayashi-like pseudodistance defined just as in Equation~\ref{equation_def_d_mark}, but where lightlike geodesic chains are replaced with projective geodesic chains, see \cite{kob_projectif}.
-We will denote this pseudodistance by $\delta^\kob$.
+These manifolds are equipped with a Kobayashi--Royden-like pseudodistance, denoted $\delta^\kob$, defined as in Equation~(\ref{equation_def_d_mark}), but where lightlike geodesics are replaced by \emph{projective geodesics}, see \cite{kob_projectif}.
+Recall that in a projective manifold $P$, a curve $\alpha:I\to P$ is a projective geodesic if for some affine connection $\nabla$ in the projective class of $P$, there exists a $\nabla$-geodesic $\xi(t)$ and a parameter $u(t)$, called \emph{projective}, such that $\alpha=\xi\circ u^{-1}$, see for instance \cite[Sect.
+6]{kob_projectif}.

 \begin{prop}[{\cite[Ex.
 3.17]{kob_projectif}}] Let $\Omega\subset\RP^n$ be a connected domain.
 Then $\delta_\Omega^\kob$ is complete if and only if $\Omega$ is properly convex.
 In that case, $\delta_\Omega^\kob$ is the Hilbert metric on $\Omega$. \end{prop}